So, you’re searching for a brutally honest review of Profit Point Autonomy, right?

 My Score: 1/10.

-- Serves as a great example of the stuff to avoid
+- It serves as a great example of the stuff to avoid

 - Makes unrealistic income claims